tarasglek/caddy-reverse-bin/doc/document.md

 * This module needs to be installed (obviously).

   Refer to the Caddy documentation on how to build Caddy with plugins/modules.

+  > **Note**: If you build manually, beware to include the major version in the
+  > module path.
+For example `xcaddy build --with=github.com/aksdb/caddy-cgi/v2`.

 * The directive needs to be registered in the Caddyfile: